ESC

 none (overseas territory of the UK)

-Council of Ministers appointed from among the 17 elected members of Parliament by the governor in consultation with the chief minister
+Council of Ministers appointed from among the 17 elected members of Parliament by the governor, in consultation with the chief minister

-chief of state
+Chief of state

 King CHARLES III (since 8 September 2022); represented by Governor Sir David STEEL (since 11 June 2020)

-head of government
+Head of government

 Chief Minister Fabian PICARDO (since 9 December 2011)

-two horizontal bands of white (top, double width) and red with a three-towered red castle in the center of the white band; hanging from the castle gate is a gold key centered in the red band; the design is that of Gibraltar's coat of arms granted on 10 July 1502 by King Ferdinand and Queen Isabella of Spain; the castle symbolizes Gibraltar as a fortress, while the key represents Gibraltar's strategic importance - the key to the Mediterranean
+<strong>description:</strong> two horizontal bands of white (top, double-width) and red with a three-towered red castle in the center of the white band; a gold key hangs from the castle gate and is centered in the red band<br><br><strong> meaning:</strong> the castle symbolizes Gibraltar as a fortress, and the key represents Gibraltar's strategic importance -- the key to the Mediterranean<br><br><strong>history:</strong> the design comes from Gibraltar's coat of arms, which King Ferdinand and Queen Isabella of Spain granted on 10 July 1502

 parliamentary democracy (Parliament); self-governing overseas territory of the UK